 Non-condensing water heaters (whether tankless or utilizing a storage tank) are typically 80% to 85% efficient at best.
 Conversely, condensing tankless water heaters may be up to 98% efficient with reduced emissions of environmentally harmful gases.

 So, depending on the venting system in your home, either a condensing or a non-condensing tankless system is a great choice.
 We suggest:

 - If you are doing a new construction, go with condensing model.

 - If you are planning to install your tankless gas water heater in a home currently using a non-condensing water heater (tankless or with a storage tank), you may prefer to choose a non-condensing model as you likely already have appropriate venting in place.

 - However, since tankless gas hot water heaters require much less space than storage tank water heaters, it is almost always quite easy to do a direct replacement of a centralized gas storage tank water heater with a centralized condensing or non-condensing gas tankless water heater.
 Typically, the altered venting of a condensing water heater is easy to deal with.
 Our tankless gas condensing water heater, which is in our garage, is vented through a simple PVC pipe attached to our garage ceiling and exiting through a side wall and the condensate draining goes through a small sump pump and drains into the drain of our laundry sink.
 Going from a centralized system to a multiple point-of use tankless system can be more of a challenge.

 We feature both condensing and non-condensing models.
-Check out our recommended best tankless gas water heaters.
+Check out our recommended list of tankless gas water heaters for home use.